-We thank C.H.~Clemens, C.-C.~M.~Liu, I.~Smith and R.~Thomas for discussions related to this project.
 Y.-P.~Lee's research is partially funded by the National Science Foundation.
 H.-W.~Lin and C.-L. Wang are both supported by the Ministry of Science and Technology, Taiwan.
 We are also grateful to Taida Institute of Mathematical Sciences (TIMS) for its generous and constant support which makes this long term collaboration possible.

-The vast literature on extremal transitions makes it impossible to cite all related articles in this area, and we apologize for omission of many important papers which are not directly related to our current approach--especially those from the physics perspective.
-(See \cite{mRs} for a partial list.)
+The vast literature on extremal transitions makes it impossible to cite all related articles in this area, and we apologize for omission of many important papers which are not directly related to our approach.